nfriedly/couchdb-backup-restore/README.md

 * `credentials` is passed directly to [nano](https://www.npmjs.com/package/nano) and can be either a straight url or a configuration object.
 * `excludeDbs` should be an array, although it may be an empty array (`[]`) if you want to include the built-in `_replicator` and `_users` databases.
 * `databases` may be an array.
 If set, CBR will only back up the specified DBs, overriding the `excludeDbs` option.

+### Compatibility

+Travis CI automatically tests changes against Node.js LTS and Stable (14.16.0 and 15.10.0 at the time of writing) and CouchDB 1.6.1.

+Github Actions automatically tests changes against Node.js 14 and 15 and Couch DB 2.3, 3.0, and latest (3.1.1 at the time of writing).

 ## License